Only show these results:

 Currently, the AbstractNylasSdkError class has only one subclass: the NylasSdkTimeoutError, which is thrown when a request times out.

-Because of this change, the Nylas Node.js SDK v7 also handles pagination differently from previous versions.
+Because of this change, the v7 Node.js SDK also handles pagination differently from previous versions.
 There are now two ways to paginate a request: you can use the next() function to access the next page, or you can use a for await ... of loop to auto-paginate to the end of the list.
-Both options are demonstrated in the code snippet below.
+The code snippet below demonstrates both methods.

 const calendars = nylas.calendars.list({